ntno/mkdocs-terminal/DEVELOPER_README.md

 ```

 ### Add Tests
-Test suite setup is not complete yet.
-See progress on this issue [here](https://github.com/ntno/mkdocs-terminal/issues/13).
+Test suite setup is in progress.
+See [GitHub issue](https://github.com/ntno/mkdocs-terminal/issues/13) for details.
 If you have experience creating automated tests for Jinja2 please consider making a contribution!

 ### Push Changes and Create PR
 See [Work On Pull Request](https://github.com/susam/gitpr#work-on-pull-request) for help on adding/pushing changes to your feature branch.